yhema777/practice-react-projects/hooks-practice/README.md

 # Installing and setting Tailwind CSS:
-npm i - D tailwindcss
+ - npm i - D tailwindcss (This has to beused only if tailwind has not already installed in your system.
+With create react app, it will be there, just use the below command)
-npx tailwindcss init
+ - npx tailwindcss init

 tailwind.config.js file will be created.
 In this, modify this as: